On the topological contents of eta invariants: Introduction

-In this paper we generally decided to work with complex $K$-theory.
+\begin{rem}{\rm In this paper we generally decided to work with complex $K$-theory.
 We think that there is a real version of the whole theory which can be obtained by replacing complex $K$-theory by real $KO$-theory, $BSpin^{c}$ by $BSpin$, and taking the real structures on the spinor bundles into account properly on the analytic side.
 The real version of the universal $\eta$-invariant would be slightly stronger than its complex counterpart which loses some two-torsion classes.
-In order to recover the Adams $e$-invariant or the string bordism invariant \cite{2009arXiv0912.4875B} completely as special cases of the universal $\eta$-invariant we would need the real version.
+In order to recover the Adams $e$-invariant or the string bordism invariant \cite{2009arXiv0912.4875B} completely as special cases of the universal $\eta$-invariant we would need the real version.} \end{rem}

 Let us now describe the contents of the paper.
 In Section \ref{sec2222} we introduce the topological version $\eta^{top}$ of the universal $\eta$-invariant and study its properties.
-Most interesting is probably the relation with the Adams spectral sequence Proposition \ref{prop1} and its consequence Corollary \ref{kkk001} which asserts (under the simplifying Assumption \ref{ass1}) that the universal $\eta$-invariant exactly detects the first non-trivial subquotient of the bordism theory with respect to the $K$-theory based Adams filtration.
+Most interesting is probably the relation with the Adams spectral sequence Proposition \ref{prop1} which asserts that the universal $\eta$-invariant detects the first non-trivial sub-quotient of the bordism theory with respect to the $K$-theory based Adams filtration.

 In Section \ref{sec333} we introduce the analytic version $\eta^{an}$ of the universal $\eta$-invariant and prove the secondary index Theorem \ref{indthm} stating that $\eta^{an}=\eta^{top}$.
 Before we can define $\eta^{an}$ we have to recall in Subsections \ref{sec1400} and \ref{sec1677} some preliminary technical details concerning the relation of structures on the stable normal bundle as they come out of the Pontrjagin-Thom construction, and structures on the tangent bundle which will be used to do geometry and analysis.